supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Standard Integrity Constraints in Relational Model.md

 > [!tip]
 > - The table which contains the foreign key is called **referencing table** (child table)
-> - The table which contains the candidate key that the foreign key refers called **referenced table** (parent table)
+> - The table which contains the candidate key that the foreign key references, is called **referenced table** (parent table)
 >
 > - Foreign key in the child table refers a candidate key in the parent table.